guillermodean/cpk_study/README.md

 ## cpk_study
+---
-#cpk study with python,
+# cpk study with python

-model selector with tkinter,
+1. Model selector with tkinter,
-Capturing data from a mysql server, filtering data, calculating cp and cpk, showing graphs and histograms.
+2. Capturing data from a mysql server,
+3. Filtering data,
+4. Calculating cp and cpk,
+5. Showing graphs and histograms.